Diane M Markoff

 Biography

-Dr. Markoff is a professor of Mathematics and Physics at NCCU.
-Recent courses she has taught include Fundamentals of Physics I and II for Scientists and Pre-Engineers, Laboratory I (mechanics) and II (electricity and magnetism), Advanced Lab I (modern physics), Modern Physics, Mathematical Methods for Physics, and Introduction to Quantum Mechanics.
+Dr. Markoff is a professor of physics in the Department of Mathematics and Physics at NCCU.
+The primary courses she teaches include Fundamentals of Physics I and II for Scientists and Pre-Engineers, Modern Physics, and Introduction to Quantum Mechanics.
+Additional courses include a graduate course in nuclear and particle physics.
+Dr. Markoff supervises undergraduate and graduate students in research projects for course credit (PHYS 4800 and PHYS 5800) and through grant-supported stipends.

-She has earned the following degrees: a Ph.D. in Physics (Nuclear Physics), an M.S. in Nuclear Engineering (Reactor Analysis), a B.S. in Engineering Physics (Nuclear Engineering), and a B.A. in Applied Mathematics.
+She has earned the following degrees: a Ph.D. in Physics (Experimental Nuclear Physics), an M.S. in Nuclear Engineering (Reactor Analysis), a B.S. in Engineering Physics (Nuclear Engineering), and a B.A. in Applied Mathematics.

 Research